Should I grow my business?

 Advantages of growth

-Possibly the greatest competitive advantage of business growth is the ability to capitalise on the economies of scale.
+Possibly the greatest competitive advantage of business growth is the ability to capitalise on economies of scale.
 As you increase your production output, you can bring down costs per unit and achieve savings across:

 - purchasing - by getting discounts for buying in bulk